Home

 8230074645_bf54f129f1_z

-LESSON: In Navajo mythology, Horne Toad’s spikes hitting Lightning is the reason why lightning strikes splinter and crisscross the evening sky to this day.[3]
+POWER LESSON: In Navajo mythology, Horne Toad’s spikes hitting Lightning is the reason why lightning strikes splinter and crisscross the evening sky in storms to this day.

-Other Lessons: Many Navajos believe that the Horne Toad is their Grandfather.
+Other Two-Spirit Lessons: Many Navajos believe that the Horne Toad is their Grandfather.
 As a sign of respect, they pick up the animal and rub it across its chest in a sign of blessing from their respected ancestor.
-Gold Horne Toad lapel pins are another sign of respect.
+Gold Horne Toad lapel pins are another sign of respect honoring an elder.[4]

 0b663a4fca7c5b4417c292f1ba39b62a.image.170x170